pbleser-oc/opencloud/docs/adr/0001-simple-multi-tenancy-using-a-single-opencloud-instance.md

 * Everywhere the UserID is used the tenant id is also available.
   * This might allow implementing more sophisticated checks e.g. on permission grants and to a certain extend during share creation.
-  * the tenant id is immediately available e.g. in Events/Auditlog without an addtional user lookup
+  * the tenant id is immediately available e.g. in Events/Auditlog without an additional user lookup

 #### Cons: